weberlab-hhu/reproducbility-collection/installation_intro/installation_intro.md

 > install something else you don't yet have
 > (e.g. `install.packages("ggplot2")`), and load (`library(ggplot2)`)
 >
-> Close R, go to any other directory (so your project doesn't load) and restart R
+> Close R, go to any other directory (so your project/environment doesn't load) and restart R
-> try to load your package see that it was only installed in that virtual environment,
+> try to load your package see that it was only installed in that one virtual environment,
 > not everywhere `library(ggplot2)`
 ---